1952 - 2022

-Ms. Brown is a psychiatric survivor and long time advocate for people with psychiatric disabilities.
-Celia is the President of MindFreedom International.
-She is co-founder of Surviving Race: The Intersection of Race, Disability and Human Rights Coalition.
-She currently works in the position of Regional Advocacy Specialist for the Bureau of Recipient Affairs at the NYC Field Office, New York State Office of Mental Health.
-Celia facilitates training on peer supervision, wellness and recovery approaches in community mental health agencies.
-She was one of the first Peer Specialists in New York, and was instrumental in developing and implementing the Peer Specialist Civil Service title for the NYS Office of Mental Health.
+Celia Brown was a psychiatric survivor and long time advocate for people with psychiatric disabilities.
+She was the President of MindFreedom International, and she co-founded Surviving Race: The Intersection of Race, Disability and Human Rights Coalition.
+For many years she was a Regional Advocacy Specialist for the Bureau of Recipient Affairs at the NYC Field Office of the New York State Office of Mental Health.
+Celia facilitated trainings on peer supervision, wellness and recovery approaches in community mental health agencies.
+She was one of the first Peer Specialists in New York State, and was instrumental in developing and implementing the Peer Specialist Civil Service title for the New York State Office of Mental Health.

-Celia is a field school graduate of the Center to Study Recovery in Social Contexts.
-She is on the Advisory committee for the Center for Practice Innovations.
-Celia was a founder of the International Network Toward Alternatives and Recovery (INTAR).
+A field school graduate of the Center to Study Recovery in Social Contexts, Celia was a member of the Advisory committee for the Center for Practice Innovations.
+Celia served on NARPA's board of directors for many years.
+She was a founder of the International Network Toward Alternatives and Recovery (INTAR).
 She has presented nationally and internationally on topics such as self-help, peer counseling, advocacy, trauma and cultural competency.

 Celia Brown died tonight.
 The stillness of my memories are filled with the strength and power of Celia’s enormous heart.
 So many times she wordlessly anchored a space, making it feel safe because she was there.
 I admired the way she let us into her world, sharing her joy, anger, sadness, and love with tremendous grace and courage.